jhnnsnk/nest-desktop/troubleshootings/error.rst

 When NEST Desktop is opened in a private window in Firefox, only a blank screen is shown.
 This is due to an internal configuration in Firefox.
-If you are a very experienced user, you might have have a look at
+If you are an experienced user, you might have a look at
 `the official issue <https://bugzilla.mozilla.org/show_bug.cgi?id=1639542#c9>`__ for more information - but please keep in mind that the preliminary workaround mentioned there might result in your Firefox leaking